 Insurance Questions and Suggestions

-The number of insurance companies that accept SimpleCare is continuing to increase as they have seen the advantage SimpleCare offers to their policy holders as well as themselves.
-Check with your insurance company or broker/agent if you are considering submitting SimpleCare codes for reimbursement or to apply towards your deductible.
-We suggest you use the SimpleTrakTM system developed by SimpleCare for easily tracking your health care expenses for possible application against your deductible.
-SimpleTrakTM also provides a format to track health care expenses that may qualify for tax deductions.
+Most will not, but some will.
+Check with your insurance company or broker/agents if you are considering submitting SimpleCare codes for reimbursement or to apply towards your deductible.
+We suggest you track health care expenses that may qualify for tax deductions.
 Your tax advisor will be able to guide you with such information.

 If you seek medical services or providers that are not covered by Medicare, then you can ask any licensed health care provider to join SimpleCare and you will receive their best price when you pay in full by cash, check, or credit card at the time of your visit.

 The SimpleCare approach is very simple and is used every day by us with our car insurance.
 For example, with car insurance, you pay for the routine maintenance (gas, oil-changes, wiper blades, tune-ups, etc.) and insurance pays only if there is a major accident.
 You do not "bill" the insurance company for each and every gas receipt, wiper blade or new tire but only when you have a major accident or event that would require your insurance company' involvement.
 It would not only be very expensive and cumbersome to expect the car insurance to cover a portion of your weekly gas expenses it is not what insurance is designed to do.
 True insurance covers unexpected catastrophic events, that do not usually occur.
 SimpleCare is simpler, less expensive, and provides more freedom to choose the doctors and type of health care you desire.

 You also may wish to include a Health Savings Account (HSA).
 This allows you to control the money you spend on health care, helping those pre-tax dollars go farther.